Systoles in translation surfaces: Locally maximal systole

-It remains to construct the strata of surfaces with $p\geq 0$ singularities of degree 1 and $q\geq 0$ singularities of degree 2.
-We note such strata has $\mathcal{H}(1^p,2^q)$.
-Remark that we cannot build with these constructions local maxima in $\mathcal{H}(2)$ and in $\mathcal{H}(1,1)$.
+\begin{rem} We remark that we cannot build with these constructions local maxima in $\mathcal{H}(2)$ and in $\mathcal{H}(1,1)$.
 Indeed, for $\mathcal{H}(2)$ we need one hexagon and two triangles and there is only one possibility that provides a surface in $\mathcal{H}(2)$.
 But in this case the hexagon is self-adjacent (see next section for a proof that it not a local maximum).
 For $\mathcal{H}(1,1)$, we need one hexagon and four triangles, and by checking all the possibilities we see that we cannot built the required example.